DISTRIBUTION BOARD SPECIFICATION

 - All doors shall be fitted with rubber or neoprene seals.

-- Door Handles, Catches and Hinges
+- Door Handles, Latches and Hinges

 - Doors shall have adequate fastenings with provision for locking in the open and closed positions